-As much as Gore Tex boots provide a lifetime guarantee to remain waterproof, they can only manage one to two years if used on a daily basis before demanding another layer of treatment.
+As much as Gore Tex boots provide a lifetime guarantee to remain waterproof.
+Normally, they can only manage one to two years if used on a daily basis before demanding another layer of treatment.

 4. Can Gore Tex lose its waterproofness?

 Unlike ordinary models, Gore Tex boots are fully waterproof thanks to the Gore Tex membrane which does not leak or wear out.

 5. Why do my Gore Tex boots leak?